Democracy

 His follow up column is a call to war for his fellow conservatives.
 Well, it’s more like a long love letter to Bill Kristol and the other paranoids of the neoconservative cult.
 He provides a long bit of mythology about Buckley and his fights with the anti-Semites.
 The reader is obviously supposed to make the connection between those long dead bogeymen from the 1950’s and the bogeymen currently haunting conservatism.
 In Goldberg’s telling, his generation of conservatives are facing the same challenge as Buckley did 70 years ago.

 That aside, there’s a weird cargo cult vibe to all this.
 The so-called conservatives don’t even bother to think about the arguments coming from the right.
 They don’t even pretend to know about them.
-There was not a single mention of the alt-right in National Review until Hillary Clinton mentioned them.
+There was not a single mention of the alt-right in National Review until Hillary Clinton mentioned it.
 Instead, they carry on as if it is 1955 and they are fighting a heroic battle against the John Birch Society.
 Goldberg’s post has the feel of a man hoping he can make it all go away just by performing all the old rituals.

 The thing is, there are two types of conservatives.
 There are those who seek only to maintain the status quo, regardless the current laws, morals and behavior norms.
 Then there are the those who believe there is transcendent moral order that corresponds to the natural order.
 The Buckleyites were always of the first type.
 The reason they opposed the Left was they feared losing their place at the table.
 It’s the same reason they oppose the emerging national populists.
 They’re old men who fear change.